 We sell our wireless products for use on handheld devices primarily to our wireless carrier customers, who deploy our products for use by their end user customers.
 Our wireless carrier customers' launch of new or updated releases of our products and services may require that we enter into new or amended contracts with them and requires resource and scheduling commitments by our wireless carrier customers and the completion of their internal design, qualification, testing, and other go-to-market processes and approvals, many of which are outside of our control.
 In the event that we are unable to complete the necessary contract processes, or that our wireless carrier customers withhold or delay the commitment of resources or the completion of necessary internal processes or approvals, we may not be able to launch our new or updated products or services within the timeframes that we expect or at all, and our revenue and financial performance may be adversely affected.
 In addition, the success of our customers, and their ability and willingness to market to their end users the services that are supported by our products, is critical to our future success.
-Our ability to generate revenues from our software products and services is also constrained by our carrier customers' ability to attract and retain customers.
+Our ability to attract and retain customers.
 We have limited input into or influence upon their marketing efforts and sales and customer retention activities.
 If our large carrier customers fail to maintain or grow demand for their services, revenues or revenue growth from our products designed for use on mobile devices will decline and our results of operations will suffer.